WHY YOU SHOULD VISIT

 Having no fish barriers, the Geisel Creek, Dunes Lake, Shivering Sands waterway provides important access to spawning habitat for Lake Michigan tributary spawning fish such as northern pike and a variety of sucker species.
 Springs, which discharge from the dolomite bedrock that underlies the Shivering Sands area, feed the streams and lakes of the preserve.

-The Nature Conservancy began its work in the Shivering Sands area in 1984, with the first bird and plant inventories.
+TNC began its work in the Shivering Sands area in 1984, with the first bird and plant inventories.
 We began to protect land at Shivering Sands in 1992, and have helped protect more than 1,091 acres.
 The Wisconsin Department of Natural Resources also owns land at Shivering Sands.
-The Conservancy continues to work with local landowners, land trusts and property owners associations to protect this nationally significant wetland area.
+TNC continues to work with local landowners, land trusts and property owners associations to protect this nationally significant wetland area.